mgallea/robo-advisor/README.md

 ## Installation

-Fork this [starter project repository](https://github.com/prof-rossetti/stocks-app-starter-py) under your own control, then clone or download the resulting repository onto your computer.
+Fork this repository under your own control, then clone or download the resulting repository onto your computer.
 Then navigate there from the command line:

 ```sh
 cd robo-advisor-starter-py